-- 22. An APRA-regulated institution must identify, assess, manage, mitigate and report on risks associated with outsourcing to meet its financial and service obligations to its depositors, policyholders and other stakeholders. - 23.
-An APRA-regulated institution must have procedures to ensure that all its relevant business units are made aware of, and have processes and controls for monitoring compliance with, the outsourcing policy. - 24.
-The Board is ultimately responsible for any outsourcing of a material business activity undertaken by an APRA-regulated institution.
-Although outsourcing may result in the service provider having day-to-day managerial responsibility for a business activity, the institution is responsible for complying with all prudential requirements that relate to the outsourced business activity.
+- 20. An APRA-regulated institution must identify, assess, manage, mitigate and report on risks associated with outsourcing to meet the institution's financial and service obligations to its depositors, policyholders and other stakeholders. - 21.
+An APRA-regulated institution must have procedures to ensure that all the institution's relevant business units are made aware of, and have processes and controls for monitoring compliance with, the outsourcing policy.